Jorge Gascon: Biography

-He received his MSc. in Industrial chemistry in 2002 and his PhD cum laude in Chemical Engineering in 2006, both at the University of Zaragoza.
-The topic of his PhD thesis: Two zone fluidized bed reactors for hydrocarbon valorization.
+He received his MSc. in industrial chemistry in 2002 and his PhD, cum laude, in chemical engineering in 2006, both at the University of Zaragoza.
+The topic of his PhD thesis was "Two zone fluidized bed reactors for hydrocarbon valorization."

-Then he moved to Netherlands, where he was a post-doc (2006-2009), Assistant Professor (2010-2012), Associate Professor (2012-2014) and Antoni van Leeuwenhoek Professor (2014-2017) of Catalysis Engineering at Delft University of Technology.
+Then he moved to Netherlands, where he was a post doctoral student (2006-2009), assistant professor (2010-2012), associate professor (2012-2014) and Antoni van Leeuwenhoek Professor (2014-2017) of Catalysis Engineering at Delft University of Technology.

-In 2017 he moved to Saudi Arabia, where he is working as a Professor and Director of Catalysis Center at KAUST.
+In 2017, he moved to Saudi Arabia, where he is working as a professor and Director of Catalysis Center at KAUST.

 His research interests fall at the interphase of Chemical Engineering and Materials Science, including the development and demonstration of new nano-structured materials and composites tackling the problems of global warming and renewable energy resources.
 He is particularly interested in application of porous materials, such as Metal Organic Frameworks, Covalent Organic Frameworks and zeolites.
 Applications comprise membrane and adsorbent development, multifunctional catalysis, Fischer Tropsch Synthesis, methanol to olefins, photo- and electro-catalysis.

-He is also a member of editorial board of Chemical Engineering Journal and editorial advisory board of ACS Catalysis Journal.
+He is also a member of editorial board of the Chemical Engineering Journal and editorial advisory board of ACS Catalysis Journal.